-No matter how old or new your home is, termites can damage your property.
-Living in colonies in the soil, Subterranean Termites are the most commonly occurring species in Australia.
+As an experienced local termite company, we know the risk that Townsville termites pose to homes and commercial buildings is huge.
+No matter how old or new your Townsville home is, termites can damage your property.
+Living in colonies in the soil, Subterranean Termites are the most commonly occurring insect species in Australia.
 Their population can number in the millions, working together to chew through timber structures of your home, shed and other buildings, leaving you with paper-thin supports.

 Termites, also commonly known as White Ants due to their creamy colouring and ant-like behaviours, are more readily found in humid tropical climates.
 There are approximately 350 species of termites in Australia, with around 20 species that cause significant damage to timber.
 Termites enter properties by building belowground soil tunnels with concealed entry points into buildings.
 These entry points are normally concealed by poor design or building practices, gardens, stored items or they can be unnoticed during professional inspection.

 Homeowners trying their hand at DIY products risk killing only the termites that are visible.
-The rest of the colony is disturbed and then retreats to further concealed areas and builds up their reinforcements again.
+The rest of the colony is disturbed and then retreats to further concealed areas and build up their reinforcements to attack again.

 Termite inspections are one of the first steps of termite management.
-In North Queensland, inspections should be carried out every six -12 months to ensure your property remains free from infestation.
+In North Queensland, inspections should be carried out every 6-12 months to help ensure your property remains free from infestation.
 Without regular inspections, termites have time to cause extensive damage to timber structures within your house or building.

 Following a termite inspection on a property, a diagnosis can be provided, in the form of advice, recommendations and management plans.
 Your individual termite management strategy will depend on the size and location of your property, construction methods, termite entry points, surrounding landscape, vegetation and the level of termite risk in your area.